-As Power Query records the transformation steps, it includes many hardcoded values within the M code.
-For example, if we filter a column to select all values greater than 50, the 50 will be a hardcoded value.
-Or if we import a CSV file, the file path is hardcoded into the query.
+As Power Query records transformation steps, it includes many hardcoded values within the M code.
+For example, if we filter a column to select all values greater than 50, the 50 is a hardcoded value in the M code.
+For something more dynamic, that we can easily change, we use Power Query parameters.

-The term “Parameter” may be a bit confusing.
-We use the term variable when writing VBA, or maybe the terms conditions, criteria or arguments when writing Excel formulas, these are all effectively the same thing.
-Parameters, variables, conditions, criteria and arguments are all values we can change to get a different output.
+The term “Parameter” may seem a bit confusing.
+We use the term variable when writing VBA, or in Excel, we might use the terms conditions, criteria, or arguments.
+Effectively, these all describe the same thing.
+Parameters, variables, conditions, criteria, and arguments are all values we change to obtain a different output.
 Microsoft decided to use the term Parameter when designing Power Query.

 Create the query

-Select any cell in the source table and click Data -> From Table/Range from the ribbon.
+Select a cell from the source table and click Data > From Table/Range from the ribbon.

-The Power Query editor will open.
-Make the following transformations
+The Power Query editor opens with the data.

-Click on the Date and Time icon next to the Date header, select Date from the menu.
+Click on the Date and Time icon next to the Date header, and select Date from the data type menu.

-Filter the Date column to only include 31 January 2019.
-The date format may appear different depending on your location settings.
+Filter the Date column only to include 31 January 2019.
+Please note, the date format may appear different depending on your location settings.